 After detox is complete, clients will usually continue treatment with various therapies.
 Different therapies can be used in different ways and some patients may require more than one type of therapy.
 In general, therapy works to identify the underlying cause of addiction.
 Then the therapist introduces healthy coping mechanisms that will replace the urge to use.

 Therapy occurs in an inpatient setting and may also continue after the client checks out.
-This aspect will help them adjust to sober living and maintain sobriety.
+This aspect will help them adjust and maintain sobriety.

 While many rehab facilities help patients overcome addiction, Blueprints for Recovery offers an approach that sets us apart.